floriankraemer/floriankraemer.github.io/_posts/2024-02-01-Why-dont-you-replace-that-old-thing.markdown

 > Migrating away from COBOL is kinda expensive and risky.

 The author of that statement was asked to elaborate on it.
-However the author did not bother to reply but I found it quiet interesting to shed some light on it.
+However the author did not bother to reply but I found it quite interesting to shed some light on it.
 Especially because the question was seemingly asked by somebody without an IT background.

 ## The problem